opdavies/oliverdavies.uk/source/_posts/2018-12-29-rebuilding-acquia-dashboard-with-vuejs-tailwind-css.md

 ---
 title: Rebuilding Acquia’s Dashboard with Vue.js and Tailwind CSS
-meta:
-    description: How I rebuilt Acquia’s dashboard using Vue.js and Tailwind CSS.
+excerpt: How I rebuilt Acquia’s dashboard using Vue.js and Tailwind CSS.
-    image: ~
 tags:
     - drupal
     - tailwind-css